 Net-Zero Emission Targets and Global Energy Transition is Fueling the Demand of Green Hydrogen

 Demand for low-emissions hydrogen increased by nearly 10% in 2023, yet still represents less than 1 Mt.
 Government efforts have escalated lately, via the introduction of mandates, incentive programs, and market development strategies.
 This could elevate demand to more than 6 Mtpa by 2030, although this would correspond to approximately one-tenth of the requirements of the Net Zero Emissions by 2050 Scenario.
 Multiple major initiatives aimed at generating low-emissions hydrogen for applications in refining, chemical production, and steel manufacturing made their final investment decisions (FID) in 2023.
 The projects that have been committed in these fields may result in a need for 1.5 Mtpa of low-emissions hydrogen by 2030, which is three times the current level.
+This aligns with the broader green hydrogen market forecast and expanding green hydrogen market size over the coming decade.

 The worldwide shift in energy is greatly driving up the need for green hydrogen as nations and sectors pursue sustainable substitutes for fossil fuels.
 The shift is drawing significant investments, with projections indicating that approximately US$300 billion will be allocated to green hydrogen initiatives by 2030.
 This surge of funding is crucial for establishing the infrastructure and technology required for mass production.
 The decreasing expenses associated with renewable energy technologies and electrolyzers are enhancing the financial feasibility of green hydrogen.
 As these prices keep decreasing, green hydrogen is increasingly becoming competitive with conventional hydrogen production methods that rely on fossil fuels.